Marlrus/angular-tic-tac-toe/README.md

 ## Board Component

+This component is our **smart** component, meaning that it has internal state that can change.

 We create a new board component to manage the state that will be used in the SquareComponent.
 Here we will just use the default options in the creation.

 Since we didn't set the flags we had before, we can see that this component has paths to the template and styles: